Now, why’s the AC dying again? We just fixed it. Weird. Car’s sluggish, too.

 Ok.
 Gotta pull over.
-I run the hazard lights and crawl over two lanes to the shoulder.
-Just in time.
+I run the hazard lights and crawl over two lanes to the shoulder – just in time.
 The Sienna gives out and it takes me a minute to realize the hood’s smoking.
-My eyes fall to the cubbyhole where the mobile usually sits.
+My eyes fall to the cubbyhole where my phone usually sits.
 Great.
 The day I run out of the house without it.
 Noted, husband.
 Noted.
 I can make out Pyrite Exit, 1/2 Mile up the freeway and all I can do is hope for a gas station there.
-I collect my hat, keys, and the little water I have but don’t go five yards before deciding, “Not in these sandals.
+Collecting my keys, hat, and the little water I have, I don’t go five yards before deciding, “Not in these sandals.
 Not in this sun.”
 Turning back toward the car, I do the only thing left to get to a phone.
 I stick out my thumb.
 As the minutes wear on, I’m not sure what strikes in me greater wonder.
 Finding myself “hitchhiking” or seeing that nobody was stopping.
 I am also a little nervous about who might want to come to the aid of a lone woman.

 Before I can worry too much, a car horn interjects and I spin to see a beat-up truck behind the fence.
 Cozy in the front, three Latino men who look to be in their twenties wave.
 Apply every politically incorrect stereotype and judge by appearances, and these were not guys a sober helpless female would turn to for help.
 Here goes nothing.
 My New York sense of adventure moves me forward.

 “Hi.
 Can you please call my husband, tell him I’m stuck on the 60 and need AAA?”

 The men smile and three cell phones appear in a flash.
 The guy nearest me in Shotgun beats his friends to it and waiting through the rings, apologetically swings a tattooed arm to keep his cigarette smoke from reaching me.